mm6/ethereum-lab1-hardhat/README.md

 by client side Hardhat and the server side Hardhat network.

 This lab exercise is based partly on the Hardhat tutorial [found here.](https://hardhat.org/tutorial)

+The deliverable is a single well labelled pdf file with answers for E.1. through E.11.

 ## Part 1.
 Installations